 In rare cases, these medications can also cause heart problems.

-A large part of treating tinnitus involves lifestyle changes and home remedies.
 Noise suppression machines can help dull the ringing, buzzing, or roaring by providing relaxing noises to mask your ear sounds.
-You might also try a masking device, similar to a hearing aid, which you insert into your ear.
+You might also try a masking device that’s similar to a hearing aid and inserts into your ear.

 Protect your ears from loud noises to help prevent tinnitus.
 Keep a close eye on the volume levels of your television, radio, and personal music player.
-Wear ear protection around noises louder than 85 decibels—the level associated with average traffic noise.
-If proper ear protection, such as earplugs, is not available, cover your ears when surrounded by loud music or construction noise.
+Wear ear protection around noises louder than 85 decibels, which is the level associated with average traffic noise.
+Cover your ears if you’re surrounded by loud music or construction noise and proper ear protection, such as earplugs, isn’t available.